Indoor positioning system selection

 Indoor positioning system deals with multiple coordinate systems.
 Also, there is a so-called absolute accuracy and relative accuracy.

-There could be many explanations and definitions, but the practical implementation and usability is very simple:
+There can be many explanations and definitions, but the practical implementation and usability is very simple:

 – If you want absolute distances in meters – it is the absolute accuracy